ipni/specs/reader-privacy.md

 ### Non Goals

-* Writer, i.e. content provider or publisher, Privacy, which will be done in a separate specification
+* Writer, i.e. content provider or publisher, Privacy, which will be done in a separate specification;
-* Retrieval Privacy, which is out of scope for the content routing subsystem.
+* Retrieval Privacy, which is out of scope for the content routing subsystem;
+* Rogue IPNI behaviour (explained in the [Security](#security) section).
 ​
 ## Background
 ​